 If your regular dentist notices problems with your teeth or jaws that may require treatment, he or she will likely refer you to an orthodontist — a dentist who specializes in diagnosing, preventing and treating dental and facial irregularities.

-Most alignment problems become apparent once the permanent teeth begin to come through the gum (erupt).
-But your orthodontist may recommend waiting until enough teeth have come through before applying braces.
-Most children get braces between the ages of 8 and 14, while their facial bones are still growing and their teeth are easier to move.
+Some tooth alignment problems happen when children develop and can be guided before puberty but become more apparent once the permanent teeth begin to come through the gum (erupt).
+However, your orthodontist may recommend waiting until enough teeth have come through before applying braces.
+Most children get braces between the ages of 8 and 14 years, while their facial bones are still growing and their teeth are easier to move.

 Preparation for braces generally involves: